JessJ310/APS-portfolio.github.io/product-suggestion.md

 ### Implementation:
 <b> 1.
 Collaborative filtering algorithm </b><br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b> Why this works? </b>
-- Collaborative filtering is a recommendation technique that predicts a user’s preferences based on past behavior and similarities with other users.
+- Predicts a user’s preferences based on past behavior and similarities with other users.
 It relies on patterns of interactions among users and items to suggest personalized recommendations.<br><br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b> Limitations </b>
 - <b>Cold-start problem:</b> Arises when the system needs help to make accurate recommendations for new users or items with limited interaction history.